Residence doused in petrol during Cork burglary

 Following enquiries, gardaí arrested a man in his 20s and a woman in her 40s in connection with the incident.

-No items have been reported stolenfrom the residence in Skibbereen, which was forcibly entered by two people at around 5am on Sunday.
-The burglars threatened the three occupants with a knife during the incident, but no serious injuries were subsequently reported, according to a Garda spokesman.
+No items have been reported stolen from the residence in Skibbereen, which was allegedly forcibly entered by two people at around 5am on Sunday.
+The burglars allegedly threatened the three occupants with a knife during the incident, but no serious injuries were subsequently reported, according to a Garda spokesman.

 Following enquiries, gardaí arrested a man in his 20s and a woman in her 40s in connection with the incident.
 They were detained at Bantry Garda Station under Section 4 of the Criminal Justice Act 1984.
 The pair have been charged and are due to appear before Bandon District Court on Monday morning.